-The proposed development will consist of the construction of a new permanent traveller residential scheme on a site at St Michael's Park, Monkstown, Co, Dublin.
-The proposed Part 8 development consists of the construction of three replacement residences at this site, along with all associated site works.
+The proposed development will consist of the construction of a new permanent traveller residential scheme on a site at Woodpark, Sallynoggin Road in Co.
+Dublin.
+The proposed Part 8 development also includes the construction of a temporary site for mobile homes which will be developed prior to the works on the permanent site and which will be decommissioned upon completion of the permanent site.
 The application site has no hydrological or ecological connectivity to any Natura 2000 site.
 The construction and operation of the proposed development will have no significant effect upon the Natura 2000 sites identified.
 There are no individual elements of the proposed project that are likely to give rise to negative impacts on these sites.
 There is a sufficient distance between the application site and all Natura 2000 sites to ensure that potential direct and indirect impacts will be avoided.
 There will be no impacts upon the Qualifying Interests of any designated site.

-Describe any likely direct, indirect, or secondary impacts of the project (either alone or in combination with other plans or projects) on the nearby Natura 2000 sites by virtue of:
+Describe any likely direct, indirect or secondary impacts of the project (either alone or in combination with other plans or projects) on the nearby Natura 2000 sites by virtue of:

-Size and scale: Given the small size and scale of the development in relation to the overall size of the Natura 2000 sites identified, the likelihood of any direct, indirect, or cumulative impacts on these designated sites arising from the construction and operation of the proposed development are low.
+Size and scale: Given the small size and scale of the development in relation to the overall size of the Natura 2000 sites identified, the likelihood of any direct, indirect or cumulative impacts on these designated sites arising from the construction and operation of the proposed development are low.
 Land-take: There will be no land-take from any designated site.
 There will be no interference with the boundaries of any designated site.
 There will be no loss of undesignated habitats of biodiversity value.

 Distance from Natura 2000 site or key features of the site: There are eighteen Natura 2000 sites within 15km of this proposed development.
-The closest of these are the South Dublin Bay and River Tolka Estuary SPA and the South Dublin Bay SAC and these are 1.1km north of the application site.
+The closest of these are the South Dublin Bay and River Tolka Estuary SPA and the South Dublin Bay SAC and these are 2.3km north of the application site.
 There is no hydrological connectivity between the application site and this SPA/SAC, or any other SPA/SPA within 15km of the site.